Japhilko/GeoData/2015/Readme.md

 Political maps
 ---------------------

 A political map does not show any topographic features or information about roads or important buildings.
 The political map focuses on administrative boundaries.
+In the following 3 approaches are presented to produce political maps.

-- Political maps with R-package maps ([pdf](https://github.com/Japhilko/GeoData/blob/master/2015/C_maps.pdf) )
+- Political maps with R-package maps ([pdf](https://github.com/Japhilko/GeoData/blob/master/2015/C_maps.pdf) | [browser](https://rpossib.wordpress.com/2015/09/18/political-maps-with-r/) | [rcode](https://raw.githubusercontent.com/Japhilko/GeoData/master/2015/rcode/SpatMA_maps.R) )